zhenkaiwang/im2txt_attention/README.md

 To train the model you will need to provide training data in native TFRecord format.
 The TFRecord format consists of a set of sharded files containing serialized `tf.SequenceExample` protocol buffers.
-Each `tf.SequenceExample` proto contains an image (JPEG format), a caption and metadata such as the image id.
+Each `tf.SequenceExample` proto contains an image (JPEG or PNG format), a caption and metadata such as the image id.

 Each caption is a list of words.
 During preprocessing, a dictionary is created